A B C D E F G H I J M N O P R S T V W

 Control Activities (COSO)

 Any action taken by management to enhance the likelihood that established objectives and goals will be achieved.
 Management plans, organizes and directs the performance of sufficient actions to provide reasonable assurance that objectives and goals will be achieved.
 Thus, control is the result of proper planning, organizing and directing by management.
 Control activities fall under the categories to which they relate: strategic, operations, reporting, and compliance.
-Control activities can overlap and used effectively in multiple categories.
+Control activities can overlap and be used effectively in multiple categories.
 Additionally, multiple control activities may be used in a single category.
 Control activities are intended to prevent certain transactions from occurring and have two parts: providing guidance as to proper procedures and policies as well as providing procedures to ensure that the policies are activated.

 Control Deficiency